change/lita-stacker/README.md

 ## Usage

-(**NOTE:** I am using a testing Slack instance to give a generic name to the bot.
-Unfortunately the colors it chose for our messages are red and green.
-Please let us know if this makes it harder to distinguish, and we will try to change the colors in the images).

 ### Adding to the Stack

 When you want to add to the conversation in a meeting, you add yourself to the stack: